mohmdsh/NLP4Arabs/README.md

-**A major question.
-What does** *modeling* **in the title indicate?**

-The basic definition of *modeling* is training the machine to do a certain type of task.
-** A

 #### The main objectives of this tutorial:
- * Learn about types of data preparation before any modeling process: manual preparation.
+ * Learn how to manually preparate your data before any modeling process:
- * Learn about two major libraries that provides text preparation and encoding prcoess.
+ * Learn about two major libraries that  text preparation and encoding prcoess.
 #### Main terms that will be  frequently utilize in this tutorial:
+ * Modeling.
  * Tokenization.
  * Vectorization (feature extraction).
  * Term Frequency-Inverse Document (TDF-IF).
  * Hashing.
- * Word embeddings.
+ *
+### Question
+What does** *modeling* **in the title indicate?**

+The basic definition of *modeling* is training the machine to do a certain type of task.

 # Manaual Text Data Preparations
 The first step before fitting text to a machine learning is **cleaning** your data.
 Any text contains punctuations, upper cases, white spaces,some characters such as emojis.
 So, our  task is to prepare our text by splitting it words and deal with puncutation.
 We will use a text called *Alice's Adventures in Wonderland*.
 You can find it in the following link https://www.gutenberg.org/files/28885/28885.txt. <sup id="a1">[1](#f1)</sup>
-## Cleaning the header and table of contents in Alice's text
+### Cleaning the header and table of contents in Alice's text

 This text -- available by  Gutenberg online library, contains a header which is conmposed of Gutenberg project's  introduction, and a table of contents.
 You have manually to cleany the file by doing the following:
  * Save the file in your local machine in the same directory of the python file.